Paul-Tru/robomaster-controller/README.md

 # robomaster-controller
-Controlls the DJI Robomaster with a Joystick
+Controlls the DJI Robomaster with a Controller